enormandeau/barque/README.md

 [Louis Bernatchez](http://www.bio.ulaval.ca/louisbernatchez/presentation.htm)'s
 laboratory.

-See citation and licence information at the end of this file.
+See licence information at the end of this file.

 ## Documentation